How Meditation can Improve Performance in the Financial Markets

 As we get older, the amount of grey matter in our brain reduces.

-A study was performed on long-term meditators who had been practicing for over 20 years, compared to non-meditators.
+A study was performed on long-term meditators who had been practising for over 20 years, compared to non-meditators.
 It found that long-term meditators had more grey matter than non-meditators.

 It seems that meditation may have the power to preserve the brain!